-The Global Studies Seminar Series is an interdisciplinary intellectual forum for the Denison community to discuss and debate academic and policy issues of global importance.
+The Global Studies Seminar is an interdisciplinary forum for the campus to discuss and debate academic and policy issues of global importance.

-The Goodspeed Lectureship enables the Religion Department—often in conjunction with other departments and programs—to bring to Denison credentialed scholars related to Religious Studies, to deliver an all-campus convocation lecture.
+The Goodspeed Lecture brings credentialed scholars related to Religious Studies to deliver an all-campus convocation lecture.

-The Doris G. Gordon Lecture Series is named in honor of Doris Gilbert Gordon, a high school teacher and a friend of Denison who had a great love of mathematics.
+The Gordon Lecture Series honors Doris Gilbert Gordon, high school teacher and friend of Denison who had a great love of mathematics.

-The Denison University Department of Music proudly hosts the longest continually running Jazz Guitar Festival in the United States.
+The Music Department proudly hosts the longest continually running Jazz Guitar Festival in the United States.

-The J.R.
-Kantor Memorial Lecture brings eminent psychologists to campus for several days to offer lectures to the College community as well as to the Psychology Department, and to meet with students.
+The Kantor Lecture brings eminent psychologists to campus for several days for lectures to the Psychology Department and campus, and to meet with students

 The Ronneberg Lectureship was endowed in 1981 as a means to bring to campus outstanding scientists to lecture on a diverse range of topics.